 biei resources

 SUPPORTING INFECTIOUS DISEASE RESEARCH

-Staphylococcus aureus, Strain OR-130
+Staphylococcus aureus, Strain TN-65

-Catalog No. NR-46250
+Catalog No. NR-46266

 For research use only.
 Not for human use.

 Contributor:

 Centers for Disease Control and Prevention, Atlanta, Georgia, USA

 Manufacturer:

+BEI Resources

+Product Description:

-BEI Resources Product Description: Bacteria Classification: Staphylococcaceae, Staphylococcus Species: Staphylococcus aureus Strain: OR-130 NARSA Catalog Number: NRS721 Original Source: Staphylococcus aureus (S. aureus), strain OR-130 was isolated in Oregon, USA.
-Comments: S. aureus, strain OR-130 is a clinicallyassociated methicillin-resistant S. aureus (MRSA) strain.
-S. aureus, strain OR-130 was deposited as positive for mec (subtype II); negative for PVL and tsst, pulsed-field type USA100.
-S. aureus, strain OR-130 is a USA100 isolate.
-USA100 isolates have the same MLST profile (ST 5), SCCmec (subtype II) and spa motif (MDMGMK) and are usually resistant to erythromycin and spectinomycin as well as being multiresistant to other commonly used therapeutic agents.
-USA100 is the most prevalent U.S health careassociated pulsed-field type and is endemic in many U.S. hospitals.
-Note: Methicillin is no longer clinically used, however, the term MRSA continues to be used to describe S. aureus strains resistant to all penicillins.
+Bacteria Classification: Staphylococcaceae, Staphylococcus Species: Staphylococcus aureus Strain: TN-65 NARSA Catalog Number: NRS737

+Original Source: Staphylococcus aureus (S. aureus), strain TN-65 is of unknown origin.

+Comments: S. aureus, strain TN-65 is a clinically-associated methicillin-resistant S. aureus (MRSA) strain.
+Strain TN-65 was deposited as positive for mec (subtype II); negative for tst and PVL.
+S. aureus, strain TN-65 is a USA100 isolate.
+USA100 isolates have the same MLST profile (ST 5) and SCCmec (subtype II) and are usually resistant to β-lactams, erythromycin and spectinomycin as well as being multiresistant to other commonly used therapeutic agents.
+USA100 is the most prevalent U.S. health care-associated pulsed-field type and is endemic in many U.S. hospitals.
+Note: Methicillin-resistant Staphylococcus aureus (MRSA) continues to be used to describe S. aureus strains resistant to all penicillins.

 S. aureus is a Gram-positive, cluster-forming coccus that normally inhabits human nasal passages, skin and mucus membranes.
 It is also a human pathogen and causes a variety of pus-forming infections as well as food-poisoning and toxic shock syndrome.
 In 1961, two years after the introduction of methicillin, a penicillinase-resistant penicillin, S. aureus developed methicillin-resistance due to acquisition of the mecA gene.
 For the last forty-five years hospitalacquired (HA) MRSA strains have disseminated worldwide.
 More recently, MRSA strains have been isolated that are not hospital acquired and are referred to as communityassociated (CA) MRSA.
 These CA-MRSA strains differ phenotypically and genotypically from HA-MRSA strains and they are more frequently recovered from skin and soft tissue sources rather than post-operative wounds.
-Material Provided: Each vial contains approximately 0.5 mL of bacterial culture in Tryptic Soy broth supplemented with 10% glycerol.
-Note: If homogeneity is required for your intended use, please purify prior to initiating work.
-Packaging/Storage: